codepath/android_guides/Configuring-a-Parse-Server.md

 password: dbpassword
 ```

+Note that the **user and password** provided are for a database user you configure and are **not your mLab login credentials**.
 Using that cross-platform app to easily access and modify the data for your Parse MongoDB data.

 ### Adding Support for Live Queries